-- 35. Additionally, the Ontario Class Action would impose a significant strain on Sino-Forest's limited financial resources, both in respect of the Leave and Certification Motions and in the future if the matter proceeds to trial.29 Sino-Forest's legal and other advisor-related resources that are currently focussed on the restructuring would necessarily be diverted to the Leave and Certification Motions, and to any future steps in the Ontario Class Action. - The Plaintiffs have shown no prejudice as compared to Sino-Forest and its Directors and Officers.
+- Additionally, the Ontario Class Action would impose a significant strain on Sino-Forest's limited financial resources, both in respect of the Leave and Certification Motions and in the future if the matter proceeds to trial.29 Sino-Forest's legal and other advisor-related resources that are currently focussed on the restructuring would necessarily be diverted to the Leave and Certification Motions, and to any future steps in the Ontario Class Action. - Moreover, the Plan contemplates a release for Sino-Forest and certain current and former directors of Sino-Forest from claims arising within the Class Actions.
+It would be a waste of time and judicial resources to require Sino-Forest and these individuals to respond to motions and to file statements of defence within the Class Actions before it is known whether or in respect of which of the claims they will ultimately be released.30 - 38.
+By contrast, the Plaintiffs have shown no prejudice as compared to Sino-Forest and its Directors and Officers.
 Indeed, none of the circumstances identified by courts in which a stay may be lifted are present in this case.
-The Plaintiffs have provided no evidence of hardship, necessity for payment, any right that needs perfecting, or a secured loan that will become unsecured through the passage of time. - 37.
+The Plaintiffs have provided no evidence of hardship, necessity for payment, any right that needs perfecting, or a secured loan that will become unsecured through the passage of time. - 39.
 Insofar as the Plaintiffs would submit that they must be permitted to proceed with the Leave Motion to protect their rights under Part XXIII.1 of the Securities Act from expiration of the relevant limitation period, this consideration is insufficient to lift the Stay in the present circumstances for two reasons.
 First, due to the Tolling Agreement, which has suspended the limitation period until February 28, 2013, there is no pressing need to lift the Stay for the Leave Motion at this time.
 Second, regardless of any tolling agreement, the Plaintiffs' claims will be addressed and valued within the CCAA process alongside other creditors as is the case in any CCAA proceeding.

-29 Martin Affidavit of April 23, para.
-25; Motion Record of Sino-Forest, Tab 2, p.
-12.
+October Martin Affidavit, para.
+21, Motion Record of Sino-Forest, Tab 2, p.
+10.